rept0id/collatz-conjecture-vs-compression/README.md

 Until this is proven, compression algorithms struggle to find a better pattern than simply undoing the described process (/2 || *3).
 This can sometimes result in a compression rate that is even worse than with random numbers, which, in computing, are not truly random.

-In the `res.txt` file, you can find a detailed example of the output of this program, or you can run it yourself by executing `node index.js`.
+In the `res.txt` file, you can find a detailed example of the output of this program, or you can run it yourself by executing `npm i` and `node index.js`.

 The last time I ran it, simple arithmetic sequences, where each number is the previous number plus 3, achieved a compression effectiveness of 44% with Zstandard (zstd) compression.
 Random numbers achieved 41%, while Collatz sequences achieved 38% effectiveness, which is significantly lower than random numbers.